What is a joint mortgage?

 There are two main types of joint mortgages: joint tenants and tenants in common.
 Joint mortgages are available on residential and buy-to-let purchases.

 Joint tenants: All borrowers act as one single owner with profits split equally if the property is sold.
-If one of the joint tenants dies, their share of the property is distributed equally between the remaining tenants.
+If one of the tenants dies, their share of the property is distributed equally between the remaining tenants.
 Tenants can't sell their share in the property or leave it to anyone other than their partner in a will.
-Joint tenant mortgages are generally taken out by couples holding equal 50% shares.
+Joint tenancy mortgages are generally taken out by couples holding equal 50% shares.

 Tenants in common: Each tenant owns separate shares.
 The shares are distributed as decided between the group; for example, those paying more into the mortgage could receive a greater number of shares.
 Shares can be sold or passed on if a tenant dies.
 Tenants in common are popular in house shares or with shared loans with parents and friends.